MinaSaad47/yapm/README.md

 # Yet another password manager

-simple posix shell password manager script that uses demu or rofi for selecting a password.
+simple posix shell password manager script that uses dmenu or rofi for selecting a password.

 ## Usage